 What if I cannot pay my rent and I am going to be evicted?

-RAFT is a program that might help you with paying your back rent.
+RAFT is a program that might help you pay your back rent.

-You can read more about your about the laws that protect you against eviction and /housing discrimination in MassLegalHelp’s Domestic Violence and Housing section and Evictions in MassLegalHelp’s Housing section.
+Read more about your about the laws that protect you from eviction and housing discrimination in MassLegalHelp’s: